Channel Hopping as a Bandit Problem

 # The Multi-Armed Bandit Framework

 The multi-armed bandit (MAB) is the simplest formalization of the explore-exploit tradeoff.
-You face $K$ slot machines (arms), each with an unknown reward distribution.
+You face slot machines (arms), each with an unknown reward distribution.
 At each time step you pull one arm and observe a reward.
 The goal is to maximize cumulative reward, or equivalently, minimize regret: the gap between what you earned and what you would have earned always pulling the best arm.

-Lai and Robbins (1985) established the fundamental lower bound: for any consistent policy, the expected number of times a suboptimal arm $i$ is pulled must grow at least as $\ln T / d(\lambda_i, \lambda^*)$ , where $d$ is the KL divergence between the suboptimal and optimal arm distributions(2).
-The intuition: the KL divergence $d(\lambda_i, \lambda^*)$ measures how many samples you need to statistically distinguish arm $i$ from the best arm.
-Arms that are nearly as good as the best require many pulls before you can confidently stop pulling them, so they contribute more regret.
+Lai and Robbins (1985) established the fundamental lower bound: for any consistent policy, the expected number of times a suboptimal arm is pulled must grow at least as , where is the KL divergence between the suboptimal and optimal arm distributions.2“Consistent” is load-bearing here: the bound applies to policies whose suboptimal-arm pull count is for every .
+Uniform hopping satisfies the bound vacuously – it pulls every arm times, which is not .
+The bound constrains good policies, not all policies.
+The intuition: measures how many samples you need to statistically distinguish arm from the best arm.
+Arms nearly as good as the best require many pulls before you can confidently stop pulling them, so they contribute more regret.
 No algorithm can do better than logarithmic regret.
-The algorithms below differ in how tightly they approach this bound and how they handle the practical complications of WiFi monitoring.

 # Modeling as a Bandit

-We have $K$ channels.
-At each time step $t$ , we pick a channel $a_t \in \{1, \ldots, K\}$ , dwell, and observe a reward $r_{a_t}^{(t)}$ -- the number of packets captured.
+We have channels.
+At each time step , we pick a channel , dwell, and observe a reward (the number of packets captured).

 The standard MAB goal is to minimize cumulative regret: the gap between what we earned and what we would have earned always picking the best channel.

-where $a^* = \arg\max_i \mathbb{E}[r_i]$ is the channel with highest expected packet rate.
+where is the channel with highest expected packet rate.

 # The mapping